arcenano/phinity_cdc_task/README.md

   - Each source channel i sends exactly one word with value i.
   - All valids are asserted together, and test waits until each channel handshakes.
   - Destination applies backpressure deterministically, for a given number of cycles at a time (toggleN).
-  - Verify that outputs are a cyclic rotation of [0,1,2,...,N-1]. (order is mantained).
+  - Verify that outputs are a cyclic rotation of [0,1,2,...,N-1]. (order is maintained).
-  - Verify that ready is asserted with no latency after a downstream handshake.
+  - Verify that some ready_out is asserted with no latency after a downstream handshake.

 ## Solution